anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 identifiers as prefixes in their requests and responses.

-RDAP extensions not defined by the IETF MUST use the extension identifier as a prefix in accordance with this document, [@!RFC7480], [@!RFC9082], and [@!RFC9083].
+RDAP extensions not defined by the IETF MUST use the extension identifier as a prefix or as a bare identifier, in accordance with this document, [@!RFC7480], [@!RFC9082], and [@!RFC9083].
 RDAP extensions defined by the IETF SHOULD use the extension identifier as a prefix or as a bare extension identifier (see (#bare_extension)).
 IETF-defined RDAP extensions that do not follow this guidance MUST describe why it is not being followed.
+A> issue #54

 # Extension Implementer Considerations {#extension_implementer_considerations}